ManonPaineau/image_analysis_P.viticola/README.md

 ##  How to retrieve the results from all these output files?

-	You should have two .cvs files : 'Results.cvs' in the particlesDir and 'report_disk_area.cvs' in the outputDir folder
+You should have two .cvs files : 'Results.cvs' in the particlesDir and 'report_disk_area.cvs' in the outputDir folder In your personal data table, indicate the location of your discs in the 4-disks images as follow:

+						A = upper left
+						B = upper right
+						C = bottom left
+						D = bottom right

+The individual name of your images associated with the location of the disks will be used as you disk identifier.

+  ###  With R

-  ###  you can use the R script 'scriptR_SporulationPercentage_Calculation' which give the following information :
+  you can use the R script 'scriptR_SporulationPercentage_Calculation' which give the following information :
 						- ImageName
 						- location
 						- areaDisk